Delissea rhytidosperma

 Natural Range & Environment

 Delissea rhytidosperma is endemic to Kauai in mesic forests from 260-915 m (c.
 853-3001 ft).
-It is known historically from a number of scattered locations in east of Wainiha Pali and Nonopahu Ridge; however all but one these populations have been destroyed.
+It is known historically from a number of scattered locations east of Wainiha Pali and Nonopahu Ridge; however, all but one of these populations have been destroyed.
 In 1994, the single surviving population consisted of a dozen individuals, but by 2001, it had declined to just nine individuals [Lammers 2005].

-Delissea rhytidosperma in cultivation in the ground in a private garden and in a public landscape.
-The abundant fruit of Delissea rhytidosperma are produced year round in cultivation.
+Here, Delissea rhytidosperma is cultivated in the ground in a private garden and in a public landscape.
+The abundant fruit of Delissea rhytidosperma is produced year-round in cultivation.

 Description

 Delissea rhytidosperma is a branching shrub growing up to 2.5 m (c.
 8 ft).
-The leaves, having toothed margins, are alternately arranged, lance-shaped or elliptic, are 8–19 cm (3 1/4–7 1/2 in) long, and 2–5.5 cm (c.
-3/4–2 in) wide with toothed margins.
-Leaves often continue on the mid to upper parts of the branches, unlike Delissea kauaiensis which usually only remain at the very top portion of the branch.
+The leaves, having toothed margins, are alternately arranged, lance-shaped or elliptic, are 8–19 cm (3.25 to 7.5 in) long, and 2–5.5 cm (c. .75 to 2 in) wide with toothed margins.
+The leaf blade is widest at or above its middle (toward the tip).
+Leaves often continue on the mid to upper parts of the branches.

-The greenish-white tubular flowers (14–20 mm long), often with violet tinges, arranged in clusters of 5 to 12.
-The flowering period for Delissea rhytidosperma is from mid-June to late December with fruiting from early July to January [Lammers 2005].
-(Under cultivation, plants are sporadic but reliable bloomers year round).
+The greenish-white tubular flowers (14–20 mm long), often with violet tinges, are arranged in clusters of 5 to 12.
+The flowering period for Delissea rhytidosperma is from mid-June to late December, with fruiting from early July to January [Lammers 2005].
+(Under cultivation, plants are sporadic but reliable bloomers year-round).
 The nearly spherical dark purple berries (fruits) contain numerous small white seeds.

 Key Differences Between the Kauaʻi Delissea species